Do Selective Builds for Monorepos

 included_globs

-are used to ignore certain file types or directories across all services.- The backend service will also build if database migrations are changed.
+are used to ignore certain file types or directories across all services. - The backend service will also build if database migrations are changed.

-- The api2 service ignores changes to scripts in its directory.
+service ignores changes to scripts in its directory.